balena-io-experimental/artikcloud-balena-python/README.md

 Implementing a basic [ARTIK Cloud](https://artik.cloud) device with resin.io.
-It exercises sending data and receiving actions using multiple connection types (SDK, REST, Websockets, MQTT).
+It exercises sending data and receiving actions using multiple connection types (Websockets, MQTT at the moment).

 The sensor side of the application implements 3 readings to create interesting data streams that can be used for testing: